gotsunami/charon/SPECS.md

 Copyright (C) 2015 by GoTsunami

-This document and translations of it may be used to implement Amigo, it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
+This document and translations of it may be used to implement Charon, it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
 However, this document itself may not bemodified in any way.

 The limited permissions granted above are perpetual and will not be revoked.